mongodb/mongodb-atlas-service-broker/README.md

 1. Add a new annotated tag using `git tag -a vX.X.X`.
 Git will prompt for a message which later will be used for the Github release message.
 2. Push the tag using `git push <remote> vX.X.X`.
 3. Run `evergreen patch -v release -t release_github -t release_docker -y -f` and Evergreen will automatically complete the release.

+## Adding third-party dependencies

+Please include their license in the notices/ directory.